-Join us for a talk with renowned expert Rosa Lowinger and Chief Curator, Amy Galpin, Ph.D.
+Join us for a talk with sculpture conservator and author Rosa Lowinger and Chief Curator, Amy Galpin, Ph.D.

 The New Oxford American dictionary defines vandalism as both “an action involving deliberate destruction of or damage to public or private property,” and as “a deliberate, unauthorized act that is intentional and done in order to alter, make a mark in or purposely damage art, architecture or public places.”
 Using research that began at the American Academy in Rome in 2009 and continues through the current debate on contested monuments, Rosa Lowinger will examine historical precedents for vandalism as a meaningful method of exchanging ideas and altering codified narratives about public art and spaces.